tapsellorg/TapsellDocument/src/jekyll/docs/application-class-en.md

 lang: en
 ---

 A class that is extended from `application`.
 This class runs before any other class and is a proper place for initialization.
-You should initialize irancell.ir in this class.
+You should initialize Yelloadwise in this class.

 ## Adding the Application Class
 Follow the structions below to add the application class to your application.